samhains/samhains.github.io/blog/_posts/taa/2018-01-31-high-school-curriculum.md

 * Community as the curriculum.
 * There are no discrete classrooms, rather open spaces which are populated by students and Teachers.
-* Each subject is a 'community' that connects to the larger 'network'.
-Students are members of several 'communities' depending on their interests.
-Students will act as core members in some, carrying more weight and engaging more extensively, while more casual in others.
+* Each subject is a defined by the presence of an online  'community' space which exists as a smaller part of a larger 'network'.
-* Syllabus will be comprised of building blocks, tools for building a curriculum and the learning and social platforms.
+* Students are members of several 'communities' depending on their interests.
+Students will act as core members in some, engaging more extensively, while more casual in others.
-* The curriculum is the tools for collaborative building specialized learning platforms.
+* Contents for each area of study are more 'building blocks' and 'starting points' for collaborative development of the learning platform.
 * these communities are ecosystems which each person is spreading their understanding, and publically making ones way through the process through content creation, collaboration and sharing.
 * Platform as Community, to some degrere self-governed. premised on self-determined needs and outcomes.
 * Objectives do not pre-exist student involvement.